Therapy Fees

 $35 - $120 - Trainee Therapist

-Many of our therapists offer a sliding scale fee based on monthly income or other qualifying criteria.
-Our sliding scale fee range is: $25 - $85 (fee is based on Monthly income or other criteria) **
+Trainee therapists offer a sliding scale fee for monthly income under $ 3,500 or other qualifying criteria.
+Our sliding scale fee range is: $25 - $95 (fee is based on Monthly income or other criteria) **

 ** Note: Two most recent pay stubs and a checking account statement will need to be provided as proof of income for the sliding scale rate.
 A copy of a Medi-Cal insurance card will need to be provided for the Medi-Cal client rate.
 A copy of a full-time college class schedule showing current registration will need to be provided for the full-time college student rate.
 Due to our non-profit grant status, we can only offer the above fee schedule by verifying income, Medi-Cal Coverage, or full-time college student status.
 Failure to verify the above will result in the non-profit grants being withdrawn and the elimination of the sliding scale rate.